Androz2091/AtlantaBot/README.md

 You can directly **edit your configuration**, **manage your servers**, **view rankings**, **modify your profile** and much more!

-> Find the code [here](https://github.com/atlantabot/atlanta-dashboard).
-Documentation will be available soon!
+> Find the code in the dashboard folder!

 ## Installation